 I am world’s biggest mood reader.

-Books need to be funny and sad for me to worship them.
+Books need to be funny and sad for me to adore them.

 I love dog-earing books.
-They’re to be read, not sterilized!
+They’re to be read, not worshipped.

 If you dislike Harry Potter… *rips off friendship bracelet*

-Middle-grade in an underrated genre.
+Middle-grade is an underrated category.
 Pictures books too.

 My Favorite Books?